 We are working towards being fully established as a sustainable living center, to be an example and to be able to educate all those who come here to learn how to live in harmony with Nature.

 Breath of Heaven is located in a rare and very protected area on the island of Maui.
 Sandwiched between almost a thousand acres to the north, 500 acres to the south, 113 acres below and the largest forest preserve in the state of Hawaii above makes it uniquely sheltered from the woes of civilization.
 A completely off-the-grid experience gives you a taste of disconnecting from the hustle of the world and feel the simple stillness one can only have in undisturbed nature.
 It is almost a mile in on a private dirt road, so it is peaceful and quiet.
 There are no city or residential developments visible from the land; all you experience is pristine nature.
 Other than monthly mowers maintaining the macadamia nut groves, the only sounds are the ocean, birds, bees and occasional dogs barking that someone is arriving.

-Breath of Heaven is uncrowded and spacious; currently, only four guests at a time are allowed on the 34-acre property.
-The only others on the property are the four residents, animals, and occasional maintenance persons.
+Breath of Heaven is uncrowded and spacious; on the 34-acre property.
+The only others on the property are the residents, animals, and occasional maintenance persons.

 A boost for your immune system with some of the cleanest Food, Water, and Air in the world